 4. Chocolate is crystalline

 The National X-ray Crystallography Service at the University Southampton has done a number of experiments on the crystalline structures of chocolate.
 The cocoa butter added controls the crystallinity and that is important because there are six different crystalline forms of chocolate.

 The one that most chocolate wants to be—the most stable form—is the unappetizing one with the white coating on the top.
 Playing around with the amount of cocoa butter affects the crystalline nature of the chocolate, which is how to get different forms, tastes, and textures.

 The problem with explosive powders, or other substances like nitroglycerine, is their volatility.
 However, if they were to be created in a more stable solid state, they would be safer to transport and easier to control.

 One solution, discovered at the University of Southhampton, is to move toward a different kind of high-energy material by growing crystals with firework-type properties in a scaffold or lattice-like structure, which stays stable.
 The material features channels and voids where different dyes can create different colors.
 Putting nitroglycerine within such a structure would allow it to stay stable longer.

 The applications for this kind of firework are not just for entertainment or defense.
 The airbags in our cars are also initiated by energetic materials that are all mini fireworks, so there are many civilian applications for these crystals as well.

-Materials provided by University of Southampton
+The above story is based on Materials provided by University of Southampton